-In the spring of each following year, the NJDOE will reevaluate the school's progress towards completing its their school safety corrective action plan and compare the current year's incidents of violence, as reported on the EVVRS, to the criteria for determining persistently dangerous schools PDS.
-The schools will be notified of their status on or before July 31 of the respective year.
+In the spring of each following year, the NJDOE will reevaluate the school's progress towards completing its school safety plan and compare the current year's incidents of violence, as reported on the EVVRS, to the criteria for determining PDS.
+The school will be notified of their status on or before July 31 of the respective year.

-A school that has successfully completed their corrective action plan and reported violent incidents that no longer meets the Geriteria for depetermining Persistently Dangerous Schools PDS for one school year,-(the year in which the school safety corrective action plan was in effect,) wwill no longer be required to submit a school safety Corrective Action Pplan.
+A school that no longer meets the criteria for determining PDS for one school year, the year in which the school safety plan was in effect, will no longer be required to submit a school safety plan.

-A school that does not successfully complete their Corrective Action Plan and that meets the criteria for PDS set forth in this Policy for a third consecutive year will be designated as persistently dangerous and will be required to submit for approval a revised corrective action plan on or before September 30 of that year, which will apply to the respective school year and .
-The district will also provide the transfer option to pupilstudents in the school designated as persistently dangerous.
+A school that meets the criteria for PDS for a third consecutive year will be designated persistently dangerous and will be required to submit for approval a corrective action plan on or before September 30 of that year, which will apply to the respective school year and provide the transfer option to students in the school designated as persistently dangerous.

-Schools Not Receiving NCLBESSA Funds, but Meeting the Criteria for PDS.
+5. Schools Not Receiving ESSA Funds, but Meeting the Criteria for PDS.

-School buildings and districts that do not receive federal funds under NCLBESSA, but meet any one of the criteria for persistently dangerous schoolsPDS, will be contacted by the NJDOE and be required to develop and submit for approval a school safety Corrective Action Pplan on or before September 30 of the respective year.
-The school safety Corrective Action Pplan must be completed in the format provided by the NJDOE and describe how the school will reduce the number of incidents of violence as determined by the EVVRS.
-The NJDOE will provide the school with guidance for theirits school safety corrective action plan, as well as monitor the school's timely completion of the approved plan.
+School buildings and districts that do not receive federal funds under ESSA, but meet any one of the criteria for PDS, will be contacted by the NJDOE and be required to develop and submit for approval a school safety plan on or before September 30 of the respective year.
+The school safety plan must be completed in the format provided by the NJDOE and describe how the school will reduce the number of incidents of violence as determined by the EVVRS.
+The NJDOE will provide the school with guidance for its school safety plan, as well as monitor the school's timely completion of the approved plan.